Lanxin-MRDVS/Application-Algorithms/agv/awaresight3-and-palleteye-softbag-carton-unstacking-algorithm-deployment.md

 | 18         | Mask is invalid or empty                          |
 | 19         | Abnormal aspect ratio                             |
 | 99         | Unknown error                                     |

+## Safety Detection Function
+This function detects whether there are any obstructions above the stacked packages.
+The relevant parameters include:
+- Safety detection enable/disable
+- Safe height lift distance
+- Obstruction size threshold

+**Detection Logic:**
+When safety detection is enabled, a safety plane is established by adding the "Safe height lift distance" to the highest detected package.
+The system then checks if there are any objects between the camera and this safety plane that exceed the "Obstruction size threshold."
+If an obstruction is detected, all detected package information will be cleared.
+The RGB display will appear as follows:

+### 2. Transition Point
+To facilitate robotic arm path planning, the transition point calculation function can be enabled.
+The adjustable parameters include:
+- Output transition point (Enable/Disable)
+- Extension distance

+### 3. Package Sorting Method
+Detected packages can be sorted in different ways to adjust the grasping sequence.
+The specific mapping is as follows:
+- `0`: Z min to max
+- `1`: X min to max
+- `2`: X max to min
+- `3`: Y min to max
+- `4`: Y max to min

+### 4. Aspect Ratio Limit
+The maximum aspect ratio for packages can be configured.
+The minimum aspect ratio is fixed at 1.

+### 5. PCA for Package Pose Calculation
+You can configure whether to enable PCA (Principal Component Analysis) for package pose calculation in the template.
+While PCA can still calculate the pose even if the package point cloud has voids, excessive incompleteness in the point cloud will affect the accuracy of the pose results.

+### 6. Package Merging
+This function addresses the issue where a single soft package with wrinkles is mistakenly recognized as two (or more) separate packages.
+When enabled, the system will automatically merge them into a single complete package.